 Classroom Strategies for Channelling Students’ Environmental Concerns into Empowerment

-A New Micro-Credential from Earth Rangers
+A New Micro Credential from Earth Rangers

 Eco-anxiety is a relatively new term that you may have heard before.
 It sounds serious and even a little scary.
 While eco-anxiety is not an official diagnosable disorder, it is still very real.
 But what is it exactly?
 Eco-anxiety includes feelings of worry, fear, and even despair that someone experiences as a result of their exposure to the realities of climate change, biodiversity loss, and other environmental problems.

-Module 5: Empower students to lead community-based stewardship projects
+Module 5: Empowerment through stewardship projects

 Schedule & Fee